t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_gcs.md

 Next, check the operation printed out to the Terminal.

-## Errors appeared during the importing.
+## Errors appeared during importing.
 Output analysis

 If the operation is completed successfully, you can find a **```result```** field.
 Otherwise, there would be an **```error```** field instead.

-In this case the operation considered as successful, and the ```gcs_operation.metadata.success_count``` field contains the number of the successfully imported products, which is "2".
+In this case, the operation is considered as successful, and the ```gcs_operation.metadata.success_count``` field contains the number of the successfully imported products, which is "2".

 There are two invalid products in the input JSON file, and the number of failures during the product import in the ```gcs_operation.metadata.failure_count``` field is also "2".